Rates of estimation for high-dimensional multi-reference alignment: Method-of-moments estimator

+Here, (\ref{eq:leastsquares}) is defined using the squared difference over $\R$ rather than over the periodic domain $\cA$.
+Hence the final estimate $\hat{\theta}$ depends on the specific choice of argument $\hat{\Phi}_{k,l}$ in Step 2, which we have left ambiguous above.
 We proceed by first studying in Section \ref{sec:MoMoracle} an ``oracle'' version of this estimator, where $\hat{\Phi}_{k,l}$ is chosen in Step 2 using knowledge of the true phases $\phi_1,\ldots,\phi_K$ as the unique version of the argument of $\hat{B}_{k,l}$ for which $\hat{\Phi}_{k,l}-(\phi_{k+l}-\phi_k-\phi_l) \in [-\pi,\pi)$.
 This choice satisfies an exact distributional symmetry in sign.
-We leverage this symmetry to provide a risk bound for this oracle procedure, which matches the minimax upper bound in the high-noise regime of Theorem \ref{thm:highnoise}.
+We leverage this symmetry to provide a risk bound for this oracle procedure.

 To develop an actual estimator based on this oracle idea, we propose in Section \ref{sec:MoMopt} a method of mimicking this oracle using a pilot estimate of $\phi_1,\ldots,\phi_K$ that is obtained by first minimizing an $\ell_\infty$-type optimization objective.
-We prove an $\ell_\infty$-stability bound for bispectrum inversion, which implies that the resulting choice of $\hat{\Phi}_{k,l}$ coincides with the oracle choice with high probability as long as $N \gtrsim \frac{\sigma^6}{r^6}\log K$.
+We prove an $\ell_\infty$-stability bound for bispectrum inversion, which implies that the resulting choice of $\hat{\Phi}_{k,l}$ coincides with the oracle choice with high probability as long as $N \gtrsim \frac{\sigma^6}{\rlower^6}\log K$.
 Consequently, this estimator attains the same estimation rate without oracle knowledge.
+We summarize these results as the following theorem.